CaptivatingCatz/CaptivatingCatz/README.md

 ### Hi there 👋

 Welcome to my github profile.
-CaptivatingCatz is my personal brand where i make content around video games, development, and music.
+CaptivatingCatz is my personal brand where i make content around video games, development, crypto and music.
 Feel free to reach out if you have questions or comments.

 <!--